 This airport began futuristic.
 Its vaulted concrete roof might have quoted the Roman Baths of Caracalla, but its airy expanse and aerodynamic curves looked a century ahead.
 Architect Minoru Yamasaki had created a prototype that other airports would soon copy.
 Now, Hamm-Niebruegge has to find a way to do that again.

-Before taking charge at Lambert, she held management positions with its later deserters, American Airlines and Trans World Airlines.
+Before taking charge at Lambert, she held management positions with two airlines that would adopt and abandon St. Louis as a hub, American Airlines and Trans World Airlines.
 Thus she has spent most of her career in St. Louis, riding the city’s swings between Midwestern pride and a Midwestern inferiority complex.
 A member of the National Freight Advisory Committee and the Airport Cooperative Research Program’s oversight committee, she gathers national and international perspectives.
 But she also weaves herself tightly into the life of St. Louis, serving on educational and healthcare boards, absorbing the occasional grumbling, and steadily reminding the business community that an airport is a collaboration.

 What role does flying, once such a miracle, play in our psyches these days?